 - Counseling and screening for HIV or interpersonal and domestic violence, and counseling for sexually transmitted infections.

 For more services covered as preventive for women, read these sections in your network's certificate of coverage:

 - Puget Sound High Value Network: Family planning services, Mammograms, and Obstetric and newborn care.

 - UW Medicine Accountable Care Network: Family planning services, Mammograms, and Obstetric and newborn care.

 Note: Prostate cancer screening (prostate-specific antigen [PSA] testing) is not covered under the preventive care benefit, but is covered as a medical benefit (subject to the medical deductible and coinsurance).

 The plan covers immunizations as included on the applicable immunization schedule (children, adolescents, adults) for U.S. residents by the Centers for Disease Control and Prevention (CDC).

 Immunizations covered under the preventive care benefit are not subject to the medical deductible.
-Immunizations given by the providers listed below are paid under the preventive care benefit.
+Covered immunizations given by the providers listed below are paid under the preventive care benefit.
 If you see an out-of-network provider for covered immunizations, you pay 50 percent of the allowed amount and may be balance billed.

 Tip: Flu shots are covered as included on the applicable CDC immunization schedule.

 Where can I get immunizations?

-Immunizations covered under the preventive care benefit are covered in full when received from a:
+Immunizations covered under the preventive care benefit are covered at 100% when received from a:

 - Network provider.